 (f) Sign Identification.
 Section 1103.02(f)

 (g) Internally Illuminated Signs.
-Provide from a Bulletin 15 manufacturer, as indicated, and as follows:
+Provide from a Bulletin 15 manufacturer, as shown on the approved plans, in accordance with Sections 935 and 936, and as follows:

 Mount to traffic signal support using a minimum of two bracket connections.
-Secure each bracket to the mast arm using double stainless steel banding.
+Secure each bracket to the traffic signal or luminaire support using double stainless steel banding.
 Connect wiring from Internally Illuminated Sign to a circuit breaker in the electrical service disconnect box.
 Provide maintenance demonstration to municipal official responsible for maintaining the sign.

 Construct sign using a weatherproof housing with drain holes in the bottom of the sign and corrosion resistant stainless steel for all fasteners and hardware.